Healthy Reads Blog | PartnerMD

 Whatever the reason, making the switch doesn’t have to feel confusing or disruptive.
 With the right approach, you can take back control of your healthcare and find a physician who aligns with your goals and values.

-1. Understand your care options.
+1. Understand your primary care options.

 Not all primary care models operate the same way, and how your doctor practices can affect everything from how much time they spend with you to how quickly you can get an appointment.
-Here are a few common models:

 Traditional Primary Care